bclnr/kb-layout-evaluation/README.md

 ### Character counts

-The characters frequencies for both English and French are quite consistent between the "theory" and my own corpus.
+The characters frequencies for both English and French are quite consistent between the sources and my own corpus.

 ![chars_en](images/chars_en.png "Character occurences in corpus, English")